hedzr/cmdr/README.md

 v2.1 is a stable version:

-- v2.1.3 or v2.2.0 PLANNED: the final stable version for v2.
+- v2.2.0 PLANNED: the final stable version for v2.
 - v2.1.x: preview version for the new APIs.
 - Full list: [CHANGELOG](https://github.com/hedzr/cmdr/blob/master/CHANGELOG)